 Elemental offers a suite of different products but they're sort of hard to understand so here's my plain-English breakdown.

-If you are a broadcaster (such as a radio station) with a 24-7 broadcast feed and all you want to do is distribute it online, then your first step would be to encode the feed using MediaLive.
-MediaLive will encode signal and deliver it to MediaPackage.
+If you are a broadcaster (such as a radio station) with a 24-7 channel and your goal is to distribute it live online, then you can encode your live feed using MediaLive.
+MediaLive is a live transcoding service that you will later publish to MediaPackage.

 MediaConvert can accept these formats as inputs:

 - PCM audio in a QuickTime container (.mov)

 - PCM audio in an MPEG-2 transport stream (.ts, .m2ts, .m2p)

 - AAC audio in an MP4 container (.mp4)